 Also known as Banded Bubble Sea Star, Banded Bubble Star, Banded Bubble Starfish, Beaded Sea Star, Beaded Starfish, Lumpy Sea Star, Lumpy Starfish, Nodular Sea Star, Nodular Starfish, Starfish, Thick-skinned Sea Star, Thick-skinned Starfish, Warty Sea Star, Warty Starfish.

-Found singly or in groups amongst coral, rubble, sand and sponges over coral and rocky reefs.
-The Starfish comb jelly Coeloplana astericola sometimes has a symbiotic relationship with this starfish.
+Found singly or in constellations, amongst coral, rubble, sand, and sponges, over coral and rocky reefs.
+The Starfish comb jelly - Coeloplana astericola, sometimes has a symbiotic relationship with this starfish.
+Variable in colour.

 They feed on small sessile invertebrates.